-If the person covered is living or working outside the UK and you want to make a claim, we might need the person covered to return to one of the countries listed opposite.
+We restrict Critical Illness Cover claims to certain parts of the world.
+This means that if the person covered is living or working outside the UK and you want to make a claim, we might need the person covered to return to one of the countries listed below.

 • The UK • Isle of Man

-Australia • Italy
+• Australia • Italy

-Austria • Japan
+• Austria • Japan

 Belgium • Latvia

 Bulgaria • Liechtenstein

 • Canada • Lithuania

 Channel Islands Luxembourg

-• Cyprus • Malta
+Cyprus • Malta

 Czech Republic • The Netherlands

-• Denmark New Zealand
+• Denmark • New Zealand

-• Estonia Norway
+• Estonia • Norway

-• Finland • Poland
+Finland • Poland

 • France Portugal

 • Germany Slovakia

-• Gibraltar • Slovenia
+• Gibraltar Slovenia

 • Greece South Africa

-Hong Kong • Spain
+- Spain

-Hungary • Sweden
+- Sweden

-Iceland Switzerland
+- Switzerland

-• Ireland • USA
+- USA